 Other Key West Hotels on the Beach

 Something I learnt quite quickly about Key West, is that there aren’t too many budget hotels, especially budget beachfront hotels.
 Ibis Bay Beach Resort was definitely more at the budget end of the scale, however there are more luxury options (think $250 a night MORE than the Ibis Bay) if you are looking for Key West hotels on the beach.
 A couple of examples are The Reach and the Casa Marina.
-These are both Hilton properties that have decent sized private beaches.
+These are both Hilton properties that have private beaches.

 Other Florida Keys posts you may enjoy!